Skip to main content

 • Column headers must match DEFRA’s specification exactly

-• Weights must be in tonnes (not kilograms or grams)
+• Weights must be in kilograms

 • Material types must use DEFRA’s approved naming conventions